This post may contain affiliate links. Please read our disclosure policy.

 After the turkey is defrosted, remove all the giblets from the inside cavity and pat it dry.
 The bird is now ready for prep

-Step 2: Prepare the turkey brine (optional)
+Prepare the turkey brine (optional)

 Thanksgiving turkey brine

-It’s easy to overcook a turkey and dry it out.
+It’s easy to overcook a smoked, roasted or grilled turkey and dry it out.
 But if cooked properly, you could have a winning dish.
 One of the ways to avoid dry meat is by soaking a turkey in brine.
 This is an optional step that will ensure tender and juicy meat.
 If you decide to move forward, make sure to soak the turkey an hour for every pound.
 The timing will provide enough moisture into the meat without making it too salty.

 The brine is simple, pour 1 gallon of water in a deep dish or tub.
 Add half a cup of kosher salt and another half a cup of brown sugar.
 Whisk the ingredients together until they dissolve in the water.
 For this recipe, I also like to add freshly squeezed citrus juice and herbs.
 It’s just another great way to add additional flavor to the meat ensuring a flavorful and tender dish.
 Squeeze out the juice of a lemon, lime and orange into the water based brine.
 Throw in the left over skin peals.
 Add a sprig of rosemary and thyme and a tbsp of peppercorns.
 Mix it all together and slowly place the unfrozen turkey into the brine.
 Close shut and store in the refrigerator.